I’ve been doing some research, and the gap regarding the importance of new hire onboarding and how the actual experience is handled is interesting.

 On and After Day One (Day 1 – 14)

 - Sweat the small stuff!
-It’s the small, logistical details that help a new person get a sense of comfort and familiarity in the workplace.
-Where is the bathroom, break room etiquette, best place for lunch.
-But don’t drown them in information, sprinkle the small things through the first two weeks or create a handy one pager of FAQ’s.
+The small, logistical details help a new person get a sense of comfort and familiarity in the workplace.
+Where is the bathroom, break room etiquette, and the best place for lunch?
+But don’t drown them in information.
+Sprinkle the small things through the first two weeks or create a handy one-pager of FAQ’s.

 - Share company stories.
 Do this via videos in the green room or set directly to their phone.
-This could be in-person small group activities which feature company champions.
+This could be in-person small group activities that feature company champions.

 - Make it social.
-Share affinity groups, or any social calendars.
-Put new hire in touch with group leaders or have group leaders host a lunch.
-Give them access to group chats or chat rooms
+Share affinity groups or any social calendars.
+Put new hires in touch with group leaders or have group leaders host a lunch.
+Give them access to group chats or chat rooms.

 - Bring alive the career journey.
-Create a video to help the new hire see their potential future, even it’s not within the department they were hired for.
+Create a video to help the new hire see their potential future.
+Even if it’s not within the department they were hired for.

 Ongoing (30-60-90 days)

-- Leadership check in time.
-During the first month, arrange to have check in time or lunch with new hire.
+- Leadership check-in time.
+Arrange check-in time or lunch with the new hire during the first month.
 Don’t let them fall through the cracks.
-This will also get in front of any issues or questions that may be a barrier to success.
+This will also get in front of any issues or questions that may hinder success.